-The wolf has naturally recolonised the Alpes in the last decades.
+The wolf has naturally recolonised the Alps in the last decades.
 But the wolf’s precense in a densly inhabited and used region, such as Central Europe, arises conflicts.
 Particularly, livestock owners and hunters oppose the comeback of the wolf.
 Many wolf opponents keep raising the argument of a high rate of hybridisation as a reason to shoot wolves.
 However, Swiss scientists came to the result that the dog introgression in the Swiss wolf population is very limited.
 This result debunks the argument that hybridisation would be a problem in the alpine wolf population.

 Please also read: Wolf hybrids, friends or foe?